MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-db-xtp-hash-index-stats-transact-sql.md

 # sys.dm_db_xtp_hash_index_stats (Transact-SQL)
 [!INCLUDE[sql-asdb-asdbmi](../../includes/applies-to-version/sql-asdb-asdbmi.md)]

-  These statistics are useful for understanding and tuning the bucket counts.
+  These statistics are useful for understanding and tuning the bucket counts for [hash indexes in memory-optimized tables](../sql-server-index-design-guide.md#a-namehash_indexa-hash-index-design-guidelines).
 It can also be used to detect cases where the index key has many duplicates.

  A large average chain length indicates that many rows are hashed to the same bucket.
 This could happen because: